Everyone wants to achieve better search engine rankings. That’s because organic search traffic is a proven driver of business growth.

 Use storytelling: Stories can captivate your audience, evoke emotions and improve your conversion rate.

-Cognitive Edge shared a PDF report on how Pfizer increased sales through storytelling and how you can develop a winning content campaign for your business.
+Cognitive Edge shared a PDF report on how Pfizer increased sales through storytelling and how you can develop a winning content campaign for your business to improve Google rankings.

 Here’s how to tell a story that captivates your audience…